-Between June 2018 and December 2019, I am planning to visit each of the trees on the BC Big Tree registry of Champion trees, maintained by the University of British Columbia's Forestry department.
+In June 2018, I began visiting each of the trees on the BC Big Tree registry of Champion trees.
+This registry is maintained by the University of British Columbia's Forestry department.
 There are currently 43 trees on the list (for more on the nomination and verification process, please click here).
 I am chronicling each of these tree visits on this blog.

 These trees are mostly located along the southwestern coast.
 Many are an easy day trip from my home, and some require trekking down logging roads and trails, in all corners of the province.